* MSCI world share index dips 0.3 pct, European shares flat

 U.S. Treasury prices, meanwhile, extended their recent gains on concerns about the federal government's debt limit.
 The benchmark 10-year U.S. Treasury note was up 5/32 in price, with the yield at 1.8167 percent.

 Assets traditionally viewed as offering protection against risk have been boosted this week as political wrangling has begun again over raising the U.S. government's self-imposed debt limit, which is expected to be reached before March.

-Gold was up 0.6 percent to $1,676.60 an ounce for a third straight session of gains, supported by expectations that the world's leading central banks will continue their ultra-loose monetary policies.
+Gold advanced for a third straight session, climbing to $1,679.54 an ounce for a third straight session of gains, supported by expectations that the world's leading central banks will continue their ultra-loose monetary policies.